 Here in Central Oregon, we believe that brunch is a verb.
 Brunch in Bend is not just something you eat; it’s something you do.
 Whether you’re a local or just visiting, be sure to add one or more of these brunch spots to your weekend (or weekday!) itinerary.
 Here, we share some of the most popular dishes at these ten places for the best brunch in Bend, Oregon.

 1. Blissful Spoon

 If you’re searching for a weekday brunch, add Blissful Spoon to your list!
-This downtown Bend bistro is known for its gluten-free bakery items and international wine selections.
-And, their brunch and breakfast menu is available from 9 a.m. to 2 p.m. every Wednesday through Sunday.
+This Downtown Bend bistro is known for its gluten-free bakery items and International wine selections.
+Plus, their brunch and breakfast menu is available from 9 a.m. to 2 p.m. every Wednesday through Sunday.

 Blissful Spoon originated as a popular merchant at local farmer’s markets, serving gluten-free baked goods; their treats are so soft and chewy it’s hard to believe that they are really gluten-free!
 Now, they operate an adorable European restaurant, wine bar, and bakery just one block from Mirror Pond.

 First, we suggest a few small plates to share with the table.
 Try their Blistered Shishito Peppers topped with fleur de sel and served with a side of paprika aioli to start, and finish with the Churro Waffle Sticks rolled in cinnamon and sugar, served with a side of Belgian chocolate dipping sauce.